2025 Research Grant Program Request for Proposals (RFP)

 Application Guidelines

-Please carefully review the application guidelines (see menu on the right side of this page) before submitting your proposal.
+Please carefully review the application guidelines for each grant type (see menu on the right side of this page) before submitting your proposal.
 International applicants are welcomed and encouraged to apply.

 How to Apply

-Grant applications will be accepted beginning on Tuesday, January 2nd, 2024 at 12:00 p.m.
-ET via our online application system at iocdf.org/research/apply.
-The application deadline is Wednesday, February 28th, 2024 at 5:00 p.m.
+Grant applications are accepted via our online application system at iocdf.org/research/apply.
+The application deadline for the Innovator and Jenike Young Investigator Awards is Friday, February 28th, 2025 at 5:00 p.m.
 ET.